HasthoRahtomo/Gradle-Cucumber-Test/README.md

 ## Dependencies and notes
 Note:

-make sure "Cucumber for java" and "Gherkin" plugin are downloaded and activated by click ctrl + alt + s and then click the "plugins" at gradle.build file
+make sure "Cucumber for java" and "Gherkin" plugin are downloaded and activated by click ctrl + alt + s and then click the "plugins" menu (if you're using inteliJ) or by adding the maven script at gradle.build file

 This project requires the following dependencies: